Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 Trying some of the local specialties is a must on Terre-de-Haut (often involving their bounty of fresh seafood).
 Most restaurants serve delicious accras (cod fritters), ceviche, and crêpes de poisson (fish crepes).
 Although we didn’t try it, boudin (blood sausage) is also very popular.

-Tourment d’Amour (meaning “torment of love) is also something that must be sampled.
-You will find the freshly baked sweet treats being sold on the street by the local ladies.
+Tourment d’Amour (meaning “torment of love”) is also something that must be sampled.
+You will find these freshly baked sweet treats being sold in local grocery stores and on the street by the local ladies.
 The pastry is made from a sweet tart crust filled with a mixture of fruit, coconut, sugar, and vanilla.
 The filling is then baked until golden brown and caramelized.

 GETTING AROUND TERRE DE HAUT